Takaki0403/ruby_learner/README.md

        sequential_check:	learning drill.
 ```

-In learning in this app, you can choice 3 mode.\n
+In learning in this app, you can choice 3 mode.
 Mode 1: you can continue to answer the question:

      $ [RET]